cdberkstresser/reader/README.md

-# reader
+# CampusWeb Reader
-**Adds a reader to work with campusweb for the cofo.edu domain.**
+**Adds an accessibility reader to exams and quizzes for higher learning organizations using the Jenzabar/CampusWeb LMS.**

 ## What it does
+This add-on changes two things on CampusWeb quizzes / exams:

-This addon allows CampusWeb exam text to be pasted off of CampusWeb into screen readers for accessibility purposes.
-Currently, CampusWeb pollutes the copied text with extraneous text that makes it difficult to those with screen reader accessibility needs to utilize tts services.
+1. Allows CampusWeb exam text to be pasted off of CampusWeb into screen readers for accessibility purposes.
+    * Currently, CampusWeb has extraneous text in the copied text that makes it difficult for those with screen-reader accessibility needs to utilize TTS services.
-This addon also injects a "Read" button to allow CampusWeb questions (and potential answers) to be read via speech synthesis.
+2. Injects a "Read" button in each question to allow CampusWeb questions and their potential answers to be read via speech synthesis.